 - It is very heavy which will make it difficult to move when placed on an uneven surface that hinders the wheels of the cart.

-The Performer Deluxe from Weber is a strong contender for Best Charcoal Grill for the Money.
+The Performer Deluxe from Weber is a strong contender in the charcoal grill market.
 It has a starting solution built-in to the frame of the cart that the grill is attached to so you can start heating your coals at the push of a button.
 When I first started learning about grilling I would start my coals with lighter fluid and often experienced the unpleasant chemical smell while cooking on coals that have been doused in it and it would even sometimes cause my burgers to have a chemical aftertaste.
 With this starting solution that is no longer an issue.

 This grill doesn’t need high-tech features to make the grilling process easier and more enjoyable.
 It has two manual features that provide a subtle, but significant level of convenience that really shows the distinction between a good grill and a great one.